epfl-cs358/2024sp-helping-hand/README.md

     - Eight _M2_ screws with nuts, _20mm_ of length
     - One _M5_ screw with nut, _30mm_ of length
     - Two _M5_ screws with nuts, _20mm_ of length
-    - 8 neodymium magnets, cubes of _5mm_
+    - Eight neodymium magnets, cubes of _5mm_ sides
     - Two rubber sheets, _30mm_ by _12mm_
     - Two plastic belts, _610mm_ and _320mm_
     - End gears and axes for the connection between belt and motors